Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

 Elle West Ave is the anti-tower.
 No rooftop pool, no floor-to-ceiling windows, no concierge desk.
-What it does have is 3 acres of creek-front property in a downtown zip code, mature trees, and a community that feels more like Zilker than downtown.
+What it does have is 3 acres of creek-front property in a downtown zip code, mature trees, and a feel that’s more Zilker than downtown.

-If you want character over flash and you don’t need the 20th-floor views, go see it.
-The entry price at $1,570+ also makes it the most accessible option in the Seaholm core.
+Want the Seaholm location without the tower price tag?
+This is the lowest entry point in the core at $1,570+.
 And as a Class B property (built 2001), screening is looser here than at the newer towers.
 Think 580-620 credit minimum versus 650-680+ at the high-rises.
+That difference matters if your credit is rebuilding.

 404 Rio Grande